kelbri10/The-Express-Noms/README.md

 * [License](#License)

 ## Description
-Express Noms is an app for users who want to enjoy their favorite desserts and sweet foods without guilt.
+Sweetie is an app for users who want to enjoy their favorite desserts and sweet foods without guilt.
 Enter the dessert you'd like to devour and nom away!

 ## Installation
 To utilize this application and edit the code, be sure to run the following scripts in your CLI to install the necessary npm packages: